Algorithms and meaning-making on the environment

 An overview of collective research on how algorithms shape our societal capacity to engage with the ongoing environmental crises.

 Algorithms are an essential part of our increasingly digitised lives.
-For example, as part of search engines or social media platforms, algorithms filter, select and sort information.
-Just like human communications, algorithms always favour certain perspectives over others, and are not neutral.
+For example, as part of AI chatbots, search engines, or social media platforms, algorithms filter, select and sort information.
+Just like human communications, algorithmic systems always favour certain perspectives over others, and are not neutral.
 Instead, they reproduce society through the assumptions built in by developers and the data used to develop and train them.
 As algorithms are increasingly part of people’s everyday lives, they contribute to how people and societies understand and create meaning on the environment and on how different environmental crises ought to be addressed.
 Algorithms have implications for societal discourses, norms, and social practices and their environmental connotations.

 Most of these are ongoing research projects.
 Please get in touch if you are interested in details!